 - With latex condoms, never use lotions, baby oil, Vaseline®: or cold cream — the oil in these products weakens the condom.

 - If you use a lubricant, use one made with water (such as K-Y®: jelly or glycerin).

 - Regular use of spermicidal lubricants should be avoided as they may cause skin irritation.

 - Put the condom on before the penis touches the vagina, mouth or anus.

 How to Use a Male Condom

-(Just as old rubberbands break easily, latex condoms become less elastic and more suseptible to breaking after their expiration date.)
+- (Just as old rubber bands break easily, latex condoms become less elastic and more susceptible to breaking after their expiration date.)

-Use a new condom if you want to have sex again or if moving from the anus to the vagina (preventing the spread of bacteria).
-Click to see illustrations: How to Put on a Condom
+- Use a new condom if you want to have sex again or if moving from the anus to the vagina (preventing the spread of bacteria).